lizzyTheLizard/linux/README.md

 # config
-Instll vmware extensions
-Check for no login and no lock
+* Check for no login and no lock
+* favorites
+* setup github
-Setup correct keyboard keyboard favorites setup github google chrome most recent node headless chrome?
+* most recent node
+* headless chrome?